| A Conversation with Maggie Anton, author of RAV HISDA'S

 hierarchy, women magic users were permitted their own

+adjunct spirituality.
 2. Your new series focuses on how wars

 and invasions left early Jewish scholars struggling to